-The overall investment portfolio shall be diversified to avoid incurring unreasonable and avoidable risks associated with concentrating investments in specific investment types, maturity segments, or individual financial institutions.
+The overall investment portfolio shall be diversified to avoid incurring unreasonable and avoidable risks associated with concentrating investments in specific unvaried investment types, maturity segments, or individual financial depositories and institutions.
 In a diversified portfolio, it is acknowledged and understood that occasional measurement losses may occur.
 Such losses shall be considered within the overall portfolio's investment return.
 Diversification also requires investments to be spread among varying security types and institutions.

 2.2.17.
-Limits and Maturities.
+Performing Standards.